Great Business Ideas: Turn to Spiritual Leaders and Science for Management Advice

 Both books offer a different perspective on business management and may inspire you to take a slightly different view of a troubled employee or a difficult client.
 The books may also inspire you to reconnect with your spiritual side, even if you haven’t been to a church or synagogue in years.

-READ: Great Business Ideas: Bumper-sticker strategy
+READ: Great Business Ideas: Intelligent negotiating

 For a totally different yet equally thought-provoking management book, read The Natural Laws of Business: How to Harness the Power of Evolution, Physics and Economics to Achieve Business Success by Richard Koch (Doubleday, 2001).